Criticality in spreading processes without time-scale separation and the critical brain hypothesis: Generating Functions

 Now, for $A_i$ and $B_i$, we cannot treat the parents' activation as independent.
 This is because we must condition on the knowledge that their daughter must activate and, in the case of $A_i$, also on the presence of other active parents.

-Treating $B_i(x)$ first, we are considering an active site (labelled $X$) that we arrived at by means of an active daughter (in Fig.~\ref{fig:si_tikz_structure_demo}, $I$).
+Treating $B_i(x)$ first, we are considering an active site (labelled $X$) that we arrived at by means of an active daughter (in Fig.~\ref{fig:tikz_structure_demo}, $I$).
 Therefore, we have no knowledge about the number of active parents, save for the fact that they successfully activated the node in question.
-Considering the probability mass function in equation~(\ref{eq:si_bi_pgf_pmf}), Bayes' theorem allows us to write However, $P(\text{X active}\,|\,n_p\text{ parents} ) = 1 - \overline{p} \, \overline{q}^{n_p}$ by definition of the model (equation~(\ref{eq:pactivation}) of the main text), while the probability of $n_p$ active parents, unconditioned on anything else is just given by $ P( n_p \text{ active parents} ) = \binom{k}{n_p} \Phi^{n_p} \overline{\Phi}^{k-n_p}$.
-Lastly, the probability that $X$ is active, conditioned on nothing else, is just the active fraction $\Phi$.
-Thus,
+Considering the probability mass function in Eq.~(\ref{eq:bi_pgf_pmf}), Bayes' theorem allows us to write \begin{widetext}